JATTYz/JATTYz/README.md

 <samp>I like solving problems and communications</samp>
 <samp>I think every problems in this world can be solved 🤗</samp> , <samp>depends on knowledge</samp>

 <samp>to know more about me, simply follow my social media such as Facebook and Instagram.
-I like making new friends  and exchange experience.</samp>
+I like making new friends  and taking about experience.</samp>
-<samp>I love learning new things </samp>
+<samp>I love learning new things and I will never stop 😁</samp>

--
--
+My favorite activities 🏃
--
+- Reading Books 📚📖
+- Excercising (I love playing sports) 🏃 🏀 ⚽️🎾⛳️🪁🤿
--
+- Play guitar 🎸
+- Making Money 💵 💵 🤑

 ---